AngangGuo/blog/content/posts/2022/Notes - Davinci Resolve Video Editor.md

 draft: false
 ---

+## Tips
 ### Shortcuts
 * Ctrl+Shift+,: Move clip to left
 * ctrl+Shift+.: Move clip to right
 * Ctrl+Shift+v: Paste insert

+## FAQ
+### How to grab a still picture from current timeline?
+File menu > Export > Current Frame as Still.
+You can set a shortcut via Keyboard Customization.
+You can pick file type in the dropdown, inc. png, dpx or tiff for uncompressed.
+Resolution is timeline's.

+## Photo Slide Show
+### Tips
+* Make sure to pre-resize your photo to a similar size, otherwise some photos may very large and will eat up all your system resources when rendering

 ### Photo Slide Show Technics
 * Set the default photo length: